haolsun/L2GD/README.md

-Learning to Generalize Deferral to Unseen Expert Groups
+Code for 'Learning to Generalize Deferral to Unseen Expert Groups'

+Run sh files.